FuyumiSogeki/Rabbit-and-Steel-Tracker/README.md

 This a poptracker package for Rabbit And Steel Randomizer.

-This package was designed around full utilization of AP autotracking and provides quick updates to all unlocked areas, poitions, item sets and reachable locations.
+This package was designed around full utilization of AP autotracking and provides quick updates to all unlocked areas, potions, upgrades, item sets and reachable locations.

 ## Installation